[Review] The Nun (2018)

-The movie is based off a demonic Nun named Valak, who made her brief but horrific appearance in ‘The Conjuring 2’, which chronologically comes before the first and original film, ‘The Conjuring’.
+The movie is based on a demonic Nun named Valak, who made her brief but horrific appearance in ‘The Conjuring 2’, which chronologically comes before the first and original film, ‘The Conjuring’.
 In this Conjuring installment, the Nun tells the story of the origins of that demon.
-I had been patiently waiting for to this movie to come out ever since it was announced.
+I had been patiently waiting for this movie to come out ever since it was announced.
 I am a very huge fan of both ‘The Conjuring’ and ‘The Conjuring 2’ movies.
 I can also admit that I’m not the biggest fan of the two ‘Annabelle’ spin-offs, however.
-Don’t get me wrong, they were okay but neither were very memorable to me.

 The thing I was most pleased with was the location they chose for this film.
 The scenery and special effects were simply amazing.
 The setting of the abbey itself helped create the dark and haunting atmosphere of the movie.
 Right down to the truly creepy camera work and lighting were also phenomenal, built with dim lights and misty blue fog, a dark and mournful graveyard setting, with candles and bells upon the graves no less.
-You know, just in case someone wasn’t really dead when they were buried.
 Not to mention the creepy as hell catacombs.
 All of this and the grim, dark tones really set the mood and made it a most un-nerving watch, making you feel isolated and alone throughout the entire movie.

 The film contains a lot of occult themes, a horrible suicide scene, some physical violence and a bit of gore.
 I think it would be safe to assume that there might be many adults, especially Christian and Catholic that would find this film very troubling.
 The MPAA has rated it an ‘R’ for restricted.
 No one under 17 and requires an accompanying parent or adult guardian.
 For me, I thought it was a great movie.
 The story was definitely interesting, and it had plenty of chilling moments, and I would no doubt highly recommending it to anyone into the horror scene.